1988–89 Southampton F.C. season: League Cup

 In the 1988–89 League Cup, Southampton travelled to face Fourth Division club Lincoln City in the opening second round.
-The first leg finished in a 1–1 draw, with the second a convincing 3–1 win for the Saints, thanks to an early goal from Rod Wallace and a second-half brace from Graham Baker.
+The first leg finished in a 1–1 draw, with the second a convincing 3–1 win for the Saints, thanks to an early goal from Rod Wallace and, after Gordon Hobson had equalised on his return to The Dell, a second-half brace from Graham Baker.
 In the third round, Southampton faced Scarborough, another Fourth Division side, sacrificing a 2–0 lead to be forced to a replay after a 2–2 draw.
 The replay at The Dell ended in a narrow 1–0 win for the hosts, thanks to a second-half header from Matt Le Tissier.
 In the fourth round, Southampton hosted First Division rivals Tottenham Hotspur, winning 2–1 thanks to two goals early in the second half.
 The fifth round again saw the Saints drawn against league rivals, this time Luton Town.
-Another draw forced a replay at The Dell, which the hosts lost 1–2 in extra time, after the only goal in normal time was denied by the referee in "drama[tic] and controvers[ial]" circumstances.
+Another draw, courtesy of a stunning left-footed volleyed equaliser from Glenn Cockerill, forced a replay at The Dell.
+However, the hosts lost 1–2 in extra time, after the only goal in normal time was denied by the referee in "drama[tic] and controvers[ial]" circumstances.